top of page

 ___________________________________________________________________________________________________

-Pioneering rehabilitative medical doctor Dr. John Sarno originated the term "tension myositis syndrome," later renaming it "tension myoneural syndrome," during his medical practice from 1965 to 2012 to identify symptoms of chronic pain that have no discernable physical cause.
+Pioneering rehabilitative medical doctor Dr. John Sarno (click for video interview) originated the term "tension myositis syndrome," later renaming it "tension myoneural syndrome," during his medical practice from 1965 to 2012 to identify symptoms of chronic pain that have no discernable or statistically relevant physical cause.
 In treating his patients he noticed a pattern of particular personality traits, or emotional states, that his chronic pain patients had in common and came develop a therapeutic approach to treat the "psycho-somatic," or mind-body nature of these conditions.
 Since his pioneering work, others have further developed these concepts and are conducting research to better understand this phenomenon.
-Today this process is also known as mind-body conditions or Psycho-physiologic disorder.
+Today this process is also known as mind-body conditions Neuroplastic Conditions.

 Recent research has shown that up to 95% of all chronic pain and other idiopathic inflammatory conditions, such as autoimmune disease, are actually caused by the brain's response to threat, or stress.